makerdao/lockstake/lockstake-overview.md

 ## 7. StakingRewards

-The SLE uses a Maker modified [version](https://github.com/telome/endgame-toolkit/blob/2d3aa2af6d736ad312f818ba826bf85c5db4d17c/README.md#farms) of the Synthetix Staking Reward as the farm for distributing NST to stakers.
+The SLE uses a Maker modified [version](https://github.com/makerdao/endgame-toolkit/blob/master/README.md#stakingrewards) of the Synthetix Staking Reward as the farm for distributing NST to stakers.

 For compatibility with the SBE, the assumption is that the duration of each farming distribution (`farm.duration`) is similar to the flapper's cooldown period (`flap.hop`).
 This in practice divides the overall farming reward distribution to a set of smaller non overlapping distributions.
 It also allows for periods where there is no distribution at all.

-The StakingRewards contract `setDuration` function was modified to enable governance to change the farming distribution duration even if the previous distribution was not done.
+The StakingRewards contract `setRewardsDuration` function was modified to enable governance to change the farming distribution duration even if the previous distribution has not finished.
 This now supports changing it simultaneously with the SBE cooldown period (through a governance spell).

 **Configurable Parameters:**
 * `rewardsDistribution` - The address which is allowed to start a rewards distribution.
 Will be set to the splitter.
 * `rewardsDuration` - The amount of seconds each distribution should take.

-Up to date implementation: https://github.com/telome/endgame-toolkit/commit/2d3aa2af6d736ad312f818ba826bf85c5db4d17c
+Up to date implementation: https://github.com/makerdao/endgame-toolkit/commit/1a857ee888d859b3b08e52ee12f721d1f3ce80c6

 ## 8. Flappers